cksystemsteaching/selfie/manuscript/encoding.md

 [Arithmetic Overflow](https://en.wikipedia.org/wiki/Arithmetic_overflow "Arithmetic Overflow") : Occurs when an arithmetic operation attempts to create a numeric value that is too large to be represented within the available storage space.

 How can we deal with arithmetic overflow?
 There are two approaches that can be combined: detection and semantics.
 If the occurrence of an arithmetic overflow can be detected one can discard the computation and do something else.
-For this purpose most processors feature a so-called *carry bit* or *carry flag* which is set if an arithmetic operation causes an overflow indicated by a *carry out of the most significant bits*.
+For this purpose most processors feature a so-called *carry bit* or *carry flag* which is set if an arithmetic operation causes an overflow indicated by a *carry out of the most significant bit*.
 In our example, the 9-th bit in 100000000 is that carry bit.

 In terms of semantics, if the result of an arithmetic overflow has a defined value, one may be able to use that value in a meaningful way.
 For example, a common semantics for n-bit arithmetics is to compute everything modulo 2^n^, also referred to as *wrap-around semantics* or just *wrap around*.
 For example, 255+1=256 modulo 2^8^=256 modulo 256=0, which is exactly what 100000000 in an 8-bit system stands for.
 There are applications that are correct even when such wrap-arounds occur.